jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/UnifiedFit.rst

 Each level must also have the answer to at least three questions:

-Are there Correlations: qCor\ :sub:`i`.
+* Are there Correlations: qCor\ :sub:`i`

-Is this a Mass Fractal: qMF\ :sub:`i`.
+* Is this a Mass Fractal: qMF\ :sub:`i`

-Does this level terminate at high-q in the next lower level Rg: q\ :sub:`PL` (PowerLimit) That is, is this a hierarchical structure build from the previous smaller level.
+* Does this level terminate at high-q in the next lower level Rg: q\ :sub:`PL` (PowerLimit) That is, is this a hierarchical structure build from the previous smaller level.
 A third option is to let the power law limit float as a free parameter although this is rarely appropriate.

-As Gregg wrote me:

-“We have several options for coding the Unified function.
+As Gregg wrote me: “We have several options for coding the Unified function.

 a) Write a dedicated code for a specific morphological model where all of the parameters are defined in terms of the model.
 We have done this